mumanchu/OptimizedGPIO/README.md

 ### Disabling Interrupts

+If the code does a read-modify-write, then it must disable interrupts while updating the output register, but _only_ if another interrupt can modify the same output register.

+The problem with read-modify-write is that an interrupt might occur _between_ the read and the write which changes the register that was just read, and the subsequent write will cause those changes to be overwritten and lost. _This is a common and very nasty intermittent bug._

-If the code does a read-modify-write, then it _must_ disable interrupts while updating the output register.
-In the AVR `digitalWrite()` code at the start of this article, SREG is the AVR's 'Status Register' which contains the 'Global Interrupt Enable' bit.
-It first saves the SREG register with `uint8_t oldSREG = SREG;`, clears the bit (disables interrupts) with `cli()` (same as `noInterrupts()`), then restores the global interrupt state with `SREG = oldSREG;` afterwards.
-This is good, because it leaves the interrupt state in the same state it was in before, either enabled or disabled.
+In the AVR `digitalWrite()` code at the start of this article, `SREG` is the AVR's 'Status Register' which contains the 'Global Interrupt Enable' bit.
+It first saves the `SREG` register with `uint8_t oldSREG = SREG;`, clears the bit (disables interrupts) with `cli()` (same as `noInterrupts()`), then restores the global interrupt state with `SREG = oldSREG;` afterwards.
+This is perfect, because it leaves the interrupt state in _the same state_ it was in before it was disabled, either enabled or disabled.

 If you were to use `sti()` or `interrupts()` instead of `SREG = oldSREG;` then it would enable interrupts as a side-effect.
-This is _very bad_ if you want them to remain disabled, and can be fatal in an interrupt handler which expects interrupts to be disabled until it returns.
+This is _very bad_ if you want them to remain disabled, and this can be fatal in an interrupt handler which expects interrupts to be disabled until it returns.

-The problem with read-modify-write is that an interrupt might occur _between_ the read and the write which changes the register that was just read, and the subsequent write will cause those changes to be overwritten and lost. _This is a common and very nasty intermittent bug._

 Some MCUs, like the SAMD, have special registers where you can write just one bit to set or clear a digital output, e.g. OUTSET and OUTCLR.
 This is great because it does not need a dangerous (and slow) read-modify-write operation to set an output, and you don't need to disable interrupts.

 > [!CAUTION]
-> The `toggle()` methods in this library do read-modify-write, and they don't disable/enable interrupts.
-Some of them have patched-out code to prevent this happening.
+> The `toggle()` methods in this library do read-modify-write, but they _do not_ disable/enable interrupts.
+Some of them have patched-out code to do this.
 But you don't need to disable/enable interrupts if you _know_ that the output is _never_ modified by an interrupt.
-Disabling/enabling interrupts also slows it down, so there's no point in doing it if you don't need it.
+Disabling/enabling interrupts slows it down, so there's no point in doing it if you don't need it.

 <!-- ================================================================================ -->